 I highly recommend using a certified tree cutting company.
 This means the boss is a qualified arborist and is trained to do the work.

 You can save yourself some money if you have a tree smaller than 5m by hiring a lawn mowing company.
 But you need to understand there will be a significant drop in the quality of work carried out.
-The real challenge is getting a qualified arborist to removal your trees at a reasonable price.
+The real challenge is getting a qualified arborist to remove your trees at a reasonable price.

 Here are some things you need to check when getting a tree cutting service out to quote your job.